-When it comes to your introduction, you need to be a little unexpected, yet not "over-the-top", and have something that fits within your personality.
+When it comes to your introduction, you need to be a little unexpected, yet not "over-the-top".
+Have an introduction that fits with your personality.
 Most of us start with the standard question "How are you?"
 But instead, ask a question that will cause your Fellow Human to pause and ponder the question and elicit an answer that's longer than one or two words.
 So asking a sincere question about the situation that you are both in is a good place to start and if it's sincere, the interaction will feel more natural.
 Yes, they may just give you a quick response, but you've opened them up and now you can follow up by asking them something about themselves.

 Take note, keep the questions away from something personal – how they feel or what they think.
-We want to understand their environment; what is going on in their workplace, home life, and hobbies.
-You want to keep the question open to their interpretation, and let them set the direction for the content of your discussion to follow, one which you will guide as a Motivational Listener.
+We want to understand their environment — their workplace, home life, and hobbies.
+You want to keep the questions open to their interpretation and let them set the direction for the content of your discussion to follow, one which you will guide as a Motivational Listener.